8 Tips To Help You Create a Winning Twitch Logo

 A great Twitch logo is going to make your account look more professional and help fans identify you as a serious gamer.
 The right logo is going to add appeal while helping viewers get to know you a little better from the very start.
 Here are eight tips to help you get started on a design of your own.

 There are a few different things that will come into play for a great Twitch logo concept.
 Start by defining things that may help with imagery or direction:

 - Your Twitch handle

 - Your appearance

-At this point, you should stop to consider your logo’s primary focus.
+At this point, you should stop considering your logo’s primary focus.
 What are you trying to convey with your image?

 These concepts will help form the basic direction of your logo.
 During this phase, nothing is set in stone and nothing is off the table—just jot down all ideas and concepts as they come to mind.

 Pay attention to what other gamers are doing-especially the ones who play the same games as you and are your level or a bit higher.
 Looking at the competitors’ logos will give you a few ideas, but it can also help you know what’s already been done.